How to work as an Electrician in Australia?

 Do I need Australian licensing to work in the trade?

 To be able to work in many different trades in Australia, you are required to hold a license for the occupation.
+Electricians are among the primary trades in Australia that require mandatory licensing.

 Unfortunately there is not one single licensing body for all trades.
-This is due to the fact that licensing requirements vary throughout the different States of Australia.
+This is due to the fact that licensing requirements vary throughout the different states of Australia.

 Generally speaking any electrical work MUST be done by a licensed electrician.

-It is common for many foreign trained electricians to work as a trade assistant for a construction or electrical company, however you are not allowed to undertake any electrical work if you are not licensed.
+It is common for many foreign trained electricians to work as a trade assistant for a construction or electrical company.
+However, you are not allowed to undertake any electrical work if you are not licensed.

 A trade assistant assists a qualified tradesman and is not qualified in the role.